yishudata/largeapp.github.io/index.md

 He has hosted or participated over 30 research projects since 2004, such as the Scientific Research Joint Funds of Ministry of Education and China Mobile, the Science and Technology Planning Project of Guangdong Province, the 863 program project and the CNGI Project.

 ### Research Interest
-Big Data Analysis and Processing, Machine Learning and their application in User Behavior Analysis, Recommended System, Mobile Advertising, Brain Science; New generation of network technology and security.
+Big Data Analysis and Processing, Machine Learning, New generation network technology and security

+Recommended System, Mobile Advertising, Brain Data Analysis.

 ### Group members
 **Faculty**